gabholli/lotr-site-v2/README.md

 Lord of the Rings information website

 ## Description
-A website containing information pertaining to the Lord of the Rings using Next.js with App Router, Tailwind CSS, and TypeScript.
+A website containing information pertaining to the Lord of the Rings created using Next.js with App Router, Tailwind CSS, and TypeScript.

 ## Getting Started
 ### Dependencies